-- a.
-Any student admitted into a B. Tech. program, may be allowed for a change of branch in the University after completion of course requirements for the 1st and 2nd semesters of the first year.
-The selection shall be strictly on the basis of merit based on the CGPA at the end of the first year which should be 8.50 or more.
-This is an incentive to meritorious students who want to change to another branch. - b.
-The change of branch shall be accorded to only such students who have cleared all courses of both 1st and 2nd semesters (including the mandatory courses except the Induction Program) in the first attempt, in the examinations conducted during academic session of his/her first admission to the program.
-A student having a backlog grade is not eligible for branch change. - c.
-The University may reject the application for change of branch of any student against whom there has been a disciplinary action due to malpractice in the examinations or any other activity by the student that is considered as indiscipline.
+- 1. Any student admitted into a B. Tech. program, may be allowed for a change of branch in the University after completion of course requirements for the 1st and 2nd semesters of the first year.
+The selection shall be strictly on the basis of merit based on the CGPA at the end of the first year which should be 8.50 or more after publication of results of the regular End-Term Examinations of the 2nd semester.
+This is an incentive to meritorious students who want to change to another branch. - 2.
+The change of branch shall be accorded to only such students who have cleared all courses of both 1st and 2nd semesters (including the mandatory courses except the Induction Program) in the first available opportunity, i.e., in the regular examinations conducted during academic session of his/her first admission to the program.
+A student going for Supplementary Examination or having a backlog grade in any course (except the Induction Program) is not eligible for branch change. - 3.
+The University may reject the application for change of branch of any student against whom there has been a disciplinary action due to malpractice in the examinations or any other activity by the student that is considered as indiscipline. - 4.

-- d.
 Change of branch shall be accorded subject to the condition that the consequent total student strength in a branch shall not increase or decrease by 10% of the approved intake of that branch.
-Change of branch is not allowed in the first year of admission. - e.
+Change of branch is not allowed within the first year of admission. - 5.
 The Dean (Instruction) shall invite applications from the eligible students with the options for new branch(es) in order of preference.
 The applications so received shall be jointly scrutinized by the Dean (Instruction) and Controller of Examinations.
-Any application with false or incorrect information shall be outrightly rejected. - f.
-A committee comprising of Dean (Instruction), Dean (Student Affairs), Controller of Examinations, and the Registrar (Convener), shall examine the applications and prepare a merit list based on CGPA.
-A new branch shall be allotted strictly on the basis of merit in order of the preference of the applicants. - g.
+Any application with false or incorrect information shall be outrightly rejected.

+- 6. A committee comprising of Dean (Instruction), Dean (Student Affairs), Controller of Examinations, and the Registrar (Convener), shall examine the applications and prepare a merit list based on CGPA.
+A new branch shall be allotted strictly on the basis of merit in order of the preference of the applicants. - 7.
 After approval of the Vice-Chancellor, the Dean (Instruction) shall notify the same before commencement of the 3rd semester.
-Once approved, the change of branch cannot be withdrawn, and the student shall continue his/her studies by attending the classes in the new branch from the 3rd semester. - h.
+Once approved, the change of branch CAN NOT be withdrawn, and the student shall continue his/her studies by attending the classes in the new branch from the 3rd semester. - 8.
 The change of branch facility shall not be applicable to students of any program other than B. Tech. programs.
-In addition, there shall be no opportunity for change of branch at any other time during the course of B. Tech. program. - 6.
-The University reserves the right to cancel the admission of any student and ask him/her to discontinue his/her studies at any stage of his/her study on grounds of unsatisfactory academic performance, irregular attendance in classes, repeated attempt of malpractice in the examinations, willful violation of the rules & regulations of the University, or any other activity attributed as indiscipline or a cognizable offense as per the law.
+In addition, there shall be no opportunity for change of branch at any other time during the course of B. Tech. program.